Republic of Bobbio: History

-On 7:30 AM, July 7 of 1944, Virgilio Guerci and Italo Londei of the partisan leaders marched into Bobbio, followed by partisan brigades and declared the formation of the Republic of Bobbio and its subdivisions: the northern Zone A in Piacenza and Pavia, and the southern Zone B in Piacenza and Genoa.
+At 7:30 am, July 7, 1944, Virgilio Guerci and Italo Londei of the partisan leaders marched into Bobbio, followed by partisan brigades and declared the formation of the Republic of Bobbio and its subdivisions: the northern Zone A in Piacenza and Pavia, and the southern Zone B in Piacenza and Genoa.
 All fascist forces in Bobbio were forced to abandon Bobbio and its surrounding valleys.
-On August 1st, the partisans of the Republic of Bobbio occupies the Bobbiese Municipal Hall and elects Mayor-Commissioner Antonio Bruno Pasquali and Deputy Commissioner Dr. Mario Reposi.
+On August 1, the partisans of the Republic of Bobbio occupies the Bobbiese Municipal Hall and elects Mayor-Commissioner Antonio Bruno Pasquali and Deputy Commissioner Dr. Mario Reposi.
 A provisional council was created soon after: 12 administrators plus the two aforementioned commissioners.
 Most of the council consisted of Italian Socialists, followed equally by the Christian Democrats, Liberals, and Independents.
 The first measures were also made to address Bobbio's population; inhabitants not associated with the Italian fascist regime can administer the Republic and receive the esteem of the rest of the population.
 In London, the radios announced "Bobbio, the first city in Northern Italy is liberated".

 To handle logistics and food distribution, permits and price lists were created for all families in Bobbio, with the poorest getting preferential treatment.
 A hospital was repurposed to treat both partisans and citizens, and a weapon repair workshop was constructed.
 Printing presses were also created to spread partisan propaganda and news.